-It’s important that your hospital negligence claim is prepared properly to ensure you don’t lose your opportunity for compensation and justice.
-Consulting with a hospital negligence attorney you can trust is a valuable step.
+Properly preparing your Connecticut hospital negligence claim is crucial to ensure you don’t lose your opportunity for compensation and justice.
+Consulting with a seasoned hospital negligence attorney you can trust is a valuable step.
 At D’Amico & Pettinicchi, LLC, our clients have been trusting us with their settlement claims and lawsuits for more than 100 cumulative years.

-There are a few crucial steps immediately following your injury that you and your attorney may want to focus on as you prepare to file a claim.
+There are a few crucial steps immediately following your injury that you and your attorney may want to focus on as you prepare to file a hospital negligence claim in Connecticut.
 To start, ensure you keep track of the names of every person involved in your care.
 This includes as many doctors, nurses, and aides as you can remember.
 It’s also a good idea to keep a record of all your appointments and treatments, as well as copies of any documents you receive from your doctor or the hospital.

 Connecticut requires that injured parties make a good-faith effort to investigate the suspected malpractice before filing a claim.
 This includes obtaining a written statement from a qualified medical professional attesting that there is evidence of negligence.
 The testimony must be filed with the complaint in most cases.